 2. Students will have the opportunity to receive feedback on formative and summative work, as set out below.
-Feedback on assessment due in Summer Term is not required for non-continuing students except for dissertations or capstone projects.
+Feedback on assessment due in Spring Term is not required for non-continuing students except for dissertations or capstone projects.

 There may be exceptional circumstances where the below timeframes are not possible and, if this is the case, the reasons for extending the time period will be clearly explained to students as early as possible.